MainulDip/KotlinEveryday/kotlin-basic-101.md

 // Non-Local Return:
 // 1
 // 2
-// skip the whole loop because of the non-local return underneth
+// skip the whole loop because of the non-local return underneath

-// Local Return using lable@ (sth@):
+// Local Return using label@ (sth@):
 // 1
 // 2
 // skip this and run rest